robinmalik/microsoft-graph-docs/concepts/howto-customsecurityattributes.md

 ```

-### Example 12: Remove a multi-valued custom security attribute assignment from a user
+### Example 9: Remove a multi-valued custom security attribute assignment from a user

 In the following example, the custom security attribute to remove has the following settings:

-+ The customSecurityAttributeDefinition object is named `Project`.
++ The customSecurityAttributeDefinition object is named `Project`
-+ It belongs to an attributeSet group named `Engineering`.
++ It belongs to an attributeSet group named `Engineering`

 #### Request